tjcreedy/metamate/README.md

 numtdumper find --help
 numtdumper dump --help
 ```

 This documentation provides further explanation for input data and argument selection, and the [details](#details) section goes in depth into the way that the key parts of NUMTdumper work.

 Note that all commandline arguments can be provided in a file, one per line, with the path to the file supplied on the commandline preceeded by `@`.
-For example, running `numtdumper.py find -A asvs.fasta -R references.fasta --realign` would be the same as `numtdumper.py find @args.txt` where the contents of @args.txt are:
+For example, running `numtdumper.py find -A asvs.fasta -R references.fasta --realign` would be the same as `numtdumper.py find @args.txt` where the contents of `args.txt` is:

 ```
 -A asvs.fasta